dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 ```

 None of the Pythia models are able to succesfully pass this test,
-demonstrating that writing these annotaions is indeed difficult for
+demonstrating that writing these annotations is indeed more difficult
-LLM's.\AT{maybe too strong. "indeed more difficult than"?} Qwen Coder 32B is
+for LLM's than implicitly reasoning about the types.
+Qwen Coder 32B is
-also incapable of passing this test, but both Llama 405B and DeepSeek V3 pass
+also incapable of passing this test, but both Llama 405B and DeepSeek
-it.
+V3 pass it.

 ## External Test Results Across Training and Scale